Micronutrients Increase Immunity

 “These data indicated that supplementation of micronutrients might increase immune function and reduce the incidence of common infections in type 2 diabetic outpatients.”

 Meanwhile, other research has shown that over-supplementation with some of these, such as copper, can provoke negative health benefits.
+And too much calcium can increase the risk of heart disease according to some research.
+Some supplements, such as vitamin D, don’t produce the same health benefits as their natural versions produce.

 The logical conclusion is to obtain micronutrients at levels available in their natural combinations.

-Learn more about strengthening immunity through diet and natural supplementation (and help support this free news service).
+Learn more about strengthening immunity through diet and natural supplementation and help support this free news service.

 Liu Y, Jing H, Wang J, Zhang R, Zhang Y, Zhang Y, Xu Q, Yu X, Xue C. Micronutrients decrease incidence of common infections in type 2 diabetic outpatients.
 Asia Pac J Clin Nutr.
 2011;20(3):375-82.